Methods for Stabilizing Models across Large Samples of Projects (with case studies on Predicting Defect and Project Health): Experimental Methods

 Using these sanity checks from a community of 5000 Github projects, we selected 756 Github Java projects for defect prediction case study.
 For each project, the defect prediction data was collected in the following steps: \be \item Using a modified version\footnote{Commit\_Guru summarizes each commit by taking the median value of all files modified in the commit.
 We store the file-specific information before that step.
-We also added few more metrics to be calculated with the original Commit\_Guru metrics.} of Commit\_Guru~\cite{rosen2015commit} code, we collect 21 file-level process metrics, as shown in Table~\ref{tbl:metric}. \item We use Commit\_Guru~\cite{rosen2015commit} code to identify commits that have bugs in them.
+We also added neighbor based metric calculation with the original Commit\_Guru metrics.} of Commit\_Guru~\cite{rosen2015commit} code, we collect 21 file-level process metrics, as shown in Table~\ref{tbl:metric}. \item We use Commit\_Guru~\cite{rosen2015commit} code to identify commits with bugs.
 This process involves identifying commits that were used to fix some bugs using a keyword-based search.
 Such as -

 \ee

 For the project health estimation case study, we use the dataset collected by Xia et al.~\cite{xia2020predicting}.
 1628 projects collected from their study passed our sanity checks.
 This dataset records a set of developing activities in monthly counts.
 Following the direction of many researchers in project health~~\cite{wahyudin2007monitoring, jansen2014measuring, manikas2013reviewing, link2018assessing,wynn2007assessing, crowston2006assessing}, this dataset contains 13 features in four different categories are mentioned in Table~\ref{tbl:project_health_data}.
 Based on the best of existing industrial development practices, seven features marked with a tick(\cmark) in Table~\ref{tbl:project_health_data} are used as health indicators for a project from different perspectives~\cite{xia2020predicting}.